16 PGA Championship Courses You Can Play Right Now

 That should make for quite the finish come Sunday afternoon.

-One slight bummer about Baltusrol, though, is that unlike last year’s PGA venue – Whistling Straits – very few of us will have the opportunity to play the course, given the private nature of the club.
+One slight bummer about Quail Hollow, though, is that unlike the 2015 PGA venue – Whistling Straits – very few of us will have the opportunity to play the course, given the private nature of the club.

 That said, there are a number of past and future PGA Championship venues that you and I can (and should) visit and play.